nickr54/ClearSystemsEasyTime/README.md

 # EasyTime
-EasyTime Time and Attendance from Clear Systems Ltd.
+EasyTime - Time and Attendance from Clear Systems Ltd.

-This repository is for access to executable code and supporting documents solely for licensed user of the Clear Systems Ltd product 'EasyTime'.
+This repository is for access to executable code and supporting documents solely for licensed user of the Clear Systems Ltd software product 'EasyTime'.
-Caveat emtor - the contents are provided 'as is' with no warranty an/or liability impled.
+Caveat emptor - the contents are provided 'as is' without any implied warranty or liability.
-Access, download and/or use for any other purpose is prohibited.
+Access, download or use for any other purpose are prohibited.